-TCF D MATRIX: R ESULTS 2022 DISCLOSURE RESPONSE REFERENCE MET RICS & TARGETS 9 Disclose the metrics used We have estimated I cost related to selec ted climate-rel ated risks and opportunities. by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process.
-RISK / OPPORTUNITY TYPE OF FINANCIAL IMPACT ESTIMATED IMPACT FIGURE EXPLANATION Regulatory risk Increased operating cost from pricing of GHG emissions MNOK 145 If we substitute all use of fossil fuels for energy at our sites in Norway, we will save approx. MNOK 606 (over the installations lifetime of 20 years).
-With a 24% increase in fossil fuel price regulated from 2022 to 2023, this cost will increase to MNOK 751.
-The potential financial impact figure of this risk is therefore MNOK 145.
-Regulatory risk Reduced revenue from decreased demand due to shifts in consumer preferences MNOK 85 We base the calculation of the financial impact figure of this risk on the total harvested volume in 2022 of 84 697 tonnes GWT.
-Given a scenario where all our customers demand only ASC certified salmon, and we could not provide any salmon as ASC certified, and if it pays NOK 1 more per kg, we have calculated that this could represent a possible loss of income of MNOK 85.
-Acute physical risk Reduced revenue from decreased production capacity due to extreme weather events MNOK 255 In a scenario where our pens are damaged, and 500 000 fish close to harvest weight of 5kg (and a spot price of NOK 82 per kg) escape, the impact could be a loss of revenues of MNOK 205.
-Damages on the constructions could possibly be up to MNOK 40 -50.
-The total cost of potential financial impact figure is approx. MNOK 255.
-Opportunity Reduced exposure to future fossil fuel price increases by switching to lower-emission sources of energy MNOK 751 If we substitute all use of fossil fuels on our sites in Norway, it will save us MNOK 606 (over the installations lifetime of 20 years).
-The total saving by realizing this opportunity is MNOK 751, including 24% increase on the taxation of fuel.
-Going forward, we will continue developing key metrics to track risk management, including developing our scenario analyses.
-We will also consider the development of an internal carbon pricing scheme.
-10 Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks.
-We calculate emissions in Scope 1, 2 and 3.
-For details regarding our emissions, please see Annual Report 2022.
-Our emissions in 2022 are: See our Scope 1, 2 and 3 emissions in Part 2 - Emission scope Greenhouse gas emissions (tCO2e) Sustainable Food - Reducing carbon Emissions, in the Annual Report Scope 1 28 464 Scope 2 1 980 2022.
-Scope 3 348 930 Total 379 374 11 Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets.
-We target a 35% reduction of total Scope 1, 2 and 3 emissions by 2030 (from a 2018 base year), and 100% reduction (Scope 1, 2 and 3) by 2050.
-Our Greenhouse Gas (GHG) emission reduction targets are classified as well-below 2°C (2030) and 1.5°C (2050), aligned with the Paris Agreement.
-Our emission targets have been approved by the Science Based Targets initiative.
+Disclose the metrics used We have estimated cost related to selected climate-related risks and opportunities. by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process.
+RISK / OPPORTUNITY TYPE OF FINANCIAL IMPACT ESTIMATED IMPACT FIGURE EXPLANATION Regulatory risk Increased operating cost from pricing of GHG emissions MNOK 153 If we substitute all use of fossil fuels for energy at our sites in Norway, we will save approx. MNOK 606 (over the installations lifetime of 20 years].
+With a 24% increase in fossil fuel price regulated from 2023 to 2024, this cost will increase to MNOK 759.
+The potential financial impact figure of this risk is therefore MNOK 153.
+Regulatory risk Reduced revenue from decreased demand due to shifts in consumer preferences MNOK 72 We base the calculation of the financial impact figure of this risk on the total harvested volume in 2023 of 72 015 tonnes GWT.
+Given a scenario where all our customers demand only ASC certified salmon, and we could not provide any salmon as ASC certified, and if it pays NOK 1 more per kg, we have calculated that this could represent a possible loss of income of MNOK 72.
+Acute physical risk Reduced revenue from decreased production capacity due to extreme weather events MNOK 280 In a scenario where our pens are damaged, and 500 000 fish close to harvest weight of 5kg (and a spot price of NOK 92 per kg) escape, the impact could be a loss of revenues of MNOK 230.
+Damages on the constructions could possibly be up to MNOK 50.
+The total cost of potential financial impact figure is approx. MNOK 280.
+Opportunity Reduced exposure to future fossil fuel price increases by switching to lower-emission sources of energy MNOK 759 If we substitute all use of fossil fuels on our sites in Norway, it will save us MNOK 606 (over the installations lifetime of 20 years).
+The total saving by realizing this opportunity is MNOK 759, including 25% increase on the taxation of fuel.

+TCFD MATRIX: RESULTS 2023 RESPONSE We calculate emissions in Scope 1, 2 and Disclose Scope 1, Scope 10 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the Annual Report 2023.
+Our emissions in 202 related risks.
+Emission scope Scope 1 Scope 2 Scope 3 Total Describe the targets used by the organization to manage climate-related risks and opportunities We target a 35% reduction of total Scope 1 11 year), and 100% reduction (Scope 1, 2 and Our Greenhouse Gas (GHG) emission redu and 1.5°C (2050), aligned with the Paris Ag by the Science Based Targets initiative. and performance against targets.